 The piece is warm, charming, and well-paced from the very first intimate folk-style theme.
 The musical parts are engaging and enjoyable to play, supported by a thoughtful structure that draws all themes from the initial subject.
 “Angharad’s Feast” is a fitting celebration of family, music, and life.

-Keith Sharp is a string educator in Brisbane, Australia.
+Keith Sharp is a successful string educator from Brisbane's Gap region.
 He earned a Bachelor of Music degree in 1984 and a postgraduate diploma in education in 1995.
-Keith creates award-winning string programs, composes beautiful works, and is a popular clinician, guest conductor, and lecturer in Australia and abroad.
+Keith is renowned for his award-winning string programs and creative compositions that are popular in Australia and internationally.
+He remains active as a clinician, guest conductor, and guest lecturer.

 Keith Sharp earned a Bachelor of Music degree in 1984.
 He's been a string educator in Brisbane since then, creating award-winning programs and compositions.
 His works are popular in Australia and internationally.
 Keith is also a clinician, guest conductor, and guest lecturer.